DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 ### Generate initial data

-1. Open the `WebAPI/DatabaseUpdate/Updater.cs` file and add the following code to the `UpdateDatabaseAfterUpdateSchema` method to create appropriate users (Editor and Viewer), assign roles/permissions, and create sample Post objects:
+1. Open the `WebAPI/DatabaseUpdate/Updater.cs` file and add the following code to the `UpdateDatabaseAfterUpdateSchema` method to create users (Editor and Viewer), assign roles/permissions, and create sample Post objects:

    _DatabaseUpdate\Updater.cs_:
    ```cs